Instant Oatmeal vs Oatmeal: The Oats Difference

 Oatmeal and instant oatmeal made from just oats are naturally gluten-free and might be a great substitute to other gluten-heavy items of a similar taste.
 Even those who don’t have a completely gluten-free diet may benefit from cutting down on their gluten.

-Even though oats are gluten free, there is some cross contamination risk.
+Even though they are gluten free, there is some cross contamination risk.
 See the following note.

-Much higher in iron than other grains, oatmeal is an excellent choice if you need getting your daily value of iron.
+Much higher in iron than other grains, either type is an excellent choice if you need getting your daily value of iron.
 Iron is essential in the creation of red blood cells and is a necessary part of any healthy diet.

 Read Next – More Oatmeal vs Food Articles!